 Current international programs are:

-- The International Cooperation Section (ICS) is in its 28th year of enabling more MLA members to become involved in international activities, fostering international collaboration, promoting awareness of international issues, and providing a mechanism for addressing the needs of international members.
+- The International Cooperation Section (ICS) was established in 1989 and continues to enable MLA members to become involved in international activities, fostering international collaboration, promoting awareness of international issues, and providing a mechanism for addressing the needs of international members.

 - The MLA ICS International Visiting Health Information Professionals Program (open to MLA members, members of organizations with which MLA has bilateral agreements, and hosting institutions): This International Cooperation Section program matches librarians with host libraries in another country.
 See more about the program and apply.

 - The Cunningham Fellowship provides a librarian outside of North America funding for attendance at the MLA Annual Meeting and observation and supervised work in one or more medical libraries in the US and Canada. (open to non-MLA members)

 - The T. Mark Hodges International Service Award (ISA) which honors individual achievement in promoting, enabling, and/or delivering improvements in the quality of health information internationally.